Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 The Annual Percentage Rate (APR) includes interest plus certain fees, but additional costs can affect your total loan expense:

-• Origination fees: Typically 1-8% of the loan amount, deducted from your proceeds
+• Origination fees: Typically 1-10% of the loan amount, with some lenders like Avant charging up to 9.99%

 • Late payment fees: $25-$50 per missed payment